FbnLny/UMR_Mirror-Flipper/README.md

 a "direction" variable can be declared globally if the starting direction should not be 0 but 1

-getFreq() method reads a "freq.txt" file in the same directory as the directory as the "boot.py" file. it expects an integer to set the time between the motor turning in seconds and returns that integer if that file is not existing or its contents cannot be converted to an integer, the method will return the default value 30
+getFreq() method reads a "freq.txt" file in the same directory as the "boot.py" file. it expects an integer to set the time between the motor turning in seconds and returns that integer if that file is not existing or its contents cannot be converted to an integer, the method will return the default value 30